97arushisharma/97arushisharma/README.md

 ### Hi there 👋

 I am Arushi Sharma.
 I love working with different languages, learning new technologies and tools.
-My current obsession is over Scala, Spark and Go.
+Currently building backend in JAVA at Goldman Sachs as a Software Developer.
 I wish to collaborate and work on cutting-edge technology.

 <!--
 **97arushisharma/97arushisharma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.